louisguitton/friendly-broccoli/README.md

 ### TO DO

+* prepare for alpha release
+  * add intercom
+  * add tool for user feedback and bug report https://www.userback.io
+  * add about page
   * refactor CSS with SASS
-* add about page
 * add personality test and english test to the flow and Submission
 * improve video storage
   * add question id to S3 name